Kuuuube/Artisan_Stock_Checker/README.md

         "19" : "New Pad"
     }
     ```
-3. Make a new function for this new stock check.
+3. Make a new function for this new stock check in `artisan_mousepads.py`.
 For example, adding a function named `new_pad`:
     ```python
     def new_pad():
         models = ["19"]